Replaces: Arabic version (2005), Spanish version (2005), French version (2005), Chinese version (2005)

 The graph below shows total aquaculture production in Jamaica according to FAO statistics:

-The Fisheries Division of the Ministry of Agriculture is the agency vested with the responsibility for the administrative control of fisheries; aquaculture is a component of fisheries.
+The Fisheries Division of the Ministry of Agriculture and Fisheries is the agency vested with the responsibility for the administrative control of fisheries; aquaculture is a component of fisheries.
 The Fisheries Division is comprised of two Branches, the Marine Branch which deals with the capture fisheries and the Aquaculture Branch which deals with the culture fisheries.
 The major thrust of the Aquaculture Branch is training, extension and research in aquaculture and mariculture.

 The Aquaculture Branch evolved from the Inland Fisheries Unit which was established during the first phase of the USAID/GOJ project in 1977.
-The Fisheries Division has been charged with the expansion and development of the fisheries of Jamaica.
+The Fisheries Division has been charged with the expansion and development of fisheries of Jamaica.
 This mandate has been further expanded to include the management and sustainable development of the fisheries sector.

 Role and support of the private sector organizations

-Jamaica Aquaculture Association (JAA).
-In 1998 there were 109 registered members of the JAA.
+Jamaica Aquaculture Association (JAA): In 1998 there were 109 registered members of the JAA.
 The organization provides a vehicle for political lobbying as well as being a network for technical and commercial support.

-Although the Fisheries Division is the agency with the administrative mandate for aquaculture, there is no legislation under the current Fishing Industry Act for the management and development of Aquaculture.
-The Fisheries Division is in the process of reviewing its legislation and a draft bill has been prepared which contains a component on Aquaculture.
+Although the Fisheries Division is the agency with the administrative mandate for aquaculture, there is no legislation under the current Fishing Industry Act for the management and development of aquaculture.
+The Fisheries Division is in the process of reviewing its legislation and a draft bill has been prepared which contains a component on aquaculture.

-Environmental regulation of aquaculture
+Environmental Regulation of Aquaculture

 Several agencies are responsible for environmental regulation in Jamaica.
 These include the Water Resources Authority, the National Environment Protection Agency, the Forestry Department and the Fisheries Division.

-The Water resources authority
+The Water Resources Authority

 The Water Resources Authority regulates ground water supply in Jamaica.
 It administers the Water Resources Act (1995).
 Under the Water Resources Act a license is required for the abstraction and use of water.
 However, if the person has the right of access to the source of water, a permit is not required.
-The sinking or alteration of well requires a permit.
+The sinking or alteration of a well requires a permit.

-Natural resources conservation Act (1991)
+Natural Resources Conservation Act (1991)